TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- spectators
+	- preferably only in the client setup

 - consider putting nades to the primary hand for better aiming consistency when quickthrowing
 - minimally buff pro90 over zamieć: perhaps increase the round's impact a little?